-It is proposed that construction works will commence outside the bird nesting season (1st of March to 31st of August inclusive) to avoid the most sensitive time of the year for most bird species with the potential to use the site and its environs, and in particular to avoid any impacts on breeding lapwing.
+It is proposed that construction works will commence outside the bird nesting season (1st of March to 31st of August inclusive) to avoid the most sensitive time of the year for most bird species with the potential to use the site and its environs.
+Pre-commencement surveys will be undertaken prior to the initiation of works at the wind farm.